miklos-szel/ansible_mha/README.md

 ###TAGS
 #####'users' - User management
 If you want to add a new Linux user to the servers simply copy its public key to roles/common/files/users/ -  filename will be the username.
-Once the file is deployed the users can conncet to the servers with their own username and can sudo.
+Once the file is deployed the users can connect to the servers with their own username and can sudo.
 If you want to delete a user, simply remove the file and run the playbook again.
 Run the following to apply the changes:
 ```